Mac Tutorials

 Step 1.
 Apple icon > About This Mac

-2. Use external storage to add memory to your Mac
+2. Use an external hard disk or SSD to add more storage to your Mac

 • Compatibility with Apple computers